 Jessica's Favorites

-Whether you are an avid crafter and have a lot of projects to make, or want to start your own craft business these things are what I personally recommend.
+Whether you are a beginner, an avid crafter with lots of projects, or want to start your own craft business these things are what I personally recommend.

-Below are affiliate links in which I make a small percentage profit if you purchase from my link.
+These links are affiliate links in which gives me a small percentage of profit if you purchase from my link.
 There is no additional cost to you, this is how you can help small businesses by buying through affiliate links.

 IF YOU WANT TO START A CROCHET BUSINESS...